 - Speaking with professors in your department

-Our "Six Resources" handout is a great place to explore some of the resources you have to help support you in these activities.
+Our helpful handouts below are a great place to explore some of the resources you have to help support you in these activities.

 Students are welcomed and encouraged to schedule an appointment with a UCS counselor and/or attending UCS workshops (including our intensive Internship Prep events, which happen once each semester) to assist in formlating a personalized strategy.